Godement resolutions and sheaf homotopy theory: Introduction

 \begin{theorem} Let $\X$ be a Grothendieck site and $(\D, \mathrm{E})$ a descent category satisfying the hypotheses \emph{(\ref{hipotesis})}.
 Then, the following statements are equivalent: \begin{enumerate} \item[\emph{(1)}] $(\Sh{\X}{\D}, \Scal, \mc{W})$ is a right Cartan-Eilenberg category and for every sheaf $\F \in \Sh{\X}{\D}$, $\rho_\F : \F \longrightarrow \mbb{H}_{\X} (\F)$ is a CE-fibrant model. \item[\emph{(2)}] For every sheaf $\F\in \Sh{\X}{\D}$, $\rho_\F : \F\longrightarrow \mbb{H}_{\X} (\F)$ is in $\mc{W}$. \item[\emph{(3)}] The simple functor commutes weakly with stalks. \item[\emph{(4)}] For every sheaf $\F\in \Sh{\X}{\D}$, $\mbb{H}_{\X} (\F)$ satisfies Thomason's descent; that is, $\rho_{\mbb{H}_{\X} (\F)} : \mbb{H}_{\X} (\F) \longrightarrow \mathbb{H}^2_\X (\F)$ is in $\Scal$. \end{enumerate} \end{theorem}

-We have already proven before that sheaves $\mbb{H}_{\X} (\F)$ are always CE-fibrant (see Proposition (4.2.5)).
-So this theorem shows, first, that the existence of a CE-structure on the category of sheaves $\Sheaf (\X , \D)$ boils down to the certainty that for every sheaf $\F$ the universal arrow $\rho_\F : \F \longrightarrow \mathbb{H}_{\X} (\F)$ is a local equivalence (condition $(2)$).
-Hence, we need nothing else in our CE-structure to answer our problem.
+This theorem shows, first, that the existence of a CE-structure on the category of sheaves $\Sheaf (\X , \D)$ boils down to the property that for every sheaf $\F$ the universal arrow $\rho_\F : \F \longrightarrow \mathbb{H}_{\X} (\F)$ is a local equivalence (condition $(2)$).
+Hence, we need nothing else that this CE-structure to answer our problem; i.e., the fact that the Godement construction can be used to transfer homotopical structure from $\D$ to the category of sheaves $\Sh{\X}{\D}$ is equivalent to the existence of this CE-structure.

 The theorem also shows that the fact of the Godement resolution being a CE-fibrant model is equivalent to Thomason's classic descent (for sheaves of spectra \cite{Th}, condition $(4)$; see also Corollary \ref{Thomasondescentproperty}).
 So being CE-fibrant is quite a natural and central notion for sheaves.